fieldtrip/website/tutorial/mvpa_light.md

 This tutorial builds on skills acquired in the [preprocessing](/tutorial/preprocessing), [event related averaging](/tutorial/eventrelatedaveraging) and [time-frequency analysis](/tutorial/timefrequencyanalysis) tutorials.

+## Installation

+MVPA-Light is a stand-alone Matlab toolbox for multivariate pattern analysis.
+FieldTrip provides a high-level interface to its functions so one does not need to directly interact with the toolbox.
+However, it needs to be installed and included in Matlab's search path.
+To this end, [follow the installation instructions](https://github.com/treder/MVPA-Light#installation-) on its Github page.

 ## Procedure

-We will use classifiers to analyze the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip) which features one subject with three types of trials: fully incongruent (FIC), fully congruent (FC), initially congruent (IC).
+We will use classifiers to analyze the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip) which features one subject with three types of trials: fully incongruent (FIC), fully congruent (FC), and initially congruent (IC).
 These three classes are stored in different files available here:
  [dataFIC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataFIC_LP.mat), [dataFC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataFC_LP.mat) and [dataIC_LP.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/eventrelatedaveraging/dataIC_LP.mat).